Feb 12, 2024

 - Avoid clickbait titles.
 In other words, don’t exaggerate what the article is about or promise something the content doesn’t deliver.

 If you need some references, Databox has a great list of best blog headline examples.
-Or, just head over to Zyro’s AI blog title generator – it can come up with some ideas based on a given keyword.

 6. Use Internal and External Links